philtelco/philtelco.github.io/_posts/2022-11-08-port-forward-the-ata-from-the-glar300m16.md

 Finally on the bottom of the *Port Forwards* page press the button for *Save & Apply*.

-Now, from the WireGuard server you should be able to remotely access the ATA's web interface through port `8080` on the internal WireGuard `10.11.12.x` IP address if needed.
+Now, from the VPN server you should be able to remotely access the ATA's web interface through port `8080` on the internal WireGuard `10.11.12.x` IP address if needed.